johnedquinn/johnedquinn/README.md

 ## Hi! 👋🏽

 ### About Me

 I'm John, a 22 year-old recent graduate living and working in Seattle, WA.

-Interested in cloud and back-end development.
+Interested in cloud, compilers, and database development.

 ### TLDR

 ```c
 /*
  * @name    John Ed Quinn